Franz Müller: Trial and conviction

 Much of the evidence against Müller was circumstantial, but prosecutor Mr Serjeant Ballantine made a strong case.
 Defence claims that Matthews had come forward only to receive the reward had little effect.
 Müller maintained his innocence throughout his three-day trial at the Old Bailey.
 After he was found guilty, he was sentenced to death.
 King Wilhelm I of Prussia (subsequently the Kaiser of Germany) failed to get the British Government to postpone Müller's execution.

 Death

 The public hanging of Müller took place outside Newgate Prison in London on 14 November amid scenes of drunkenness and disorderly conduct by 50,000 spectators.
-Although this was one of the last public executions in England, they did not end until the passage of the Capital Punishment Amendment Act 1868.
+Although this was one of the last public executions in England, they did not end until the passage of the Capital Punishment Amendment Act 1868..
+Müller was hanged by William Calcraft, one of Britain's most prolific executioners.

 Despite consistently claiming innocence at his trial and while awaiting sentence, Müller reportedly confessed to the crime immediately before being hanged.
 Dr Louis Cappel, the German-speaking Lutheran pastor appointed to attend the prisoner, claimed afterwards that Müller's last words (in German) were "Ich habe es getan" ("I did it") in response to the question, was he responsible for the death of Briggs.
-Newgate produced a death mask of him, now in the Crime Museum and exhibited to the public at the Museum of London in 2015–2016.
+Newgate produced a death mask of him, now in the Crime Museum and exhibited to the public at the Museum of London in 2015–2016 and the Metropolitan Police Museum in 2025-2026.